bnb-chain/greenfield-go-sdk/README.md

 ## Getting started
 To get started working with the SDK setup your project for Go modules, and retrieve the SDK dependencies with `go get`.
-This example shows how you can use the v2 SDK to make an API request using the SDK's [Amazon DynamoDB] client.
+This example shows how you can use the v2 SDK to make an API request using the SDK's client.

 ###### Initialize Project